rulingAnts/bulk_audio_normalizer/README.md

 The build includes FFmpeg/FFprobe and unpacks them from ASAR so they are executable at runtime.

+## Icons

+Prebuilt platform icons are committed under `build/icons/` and used directly by packaging.
+The icon generation pipeline and any font files are not included in this repository.
+See `THIRD_PARTY_NOTICES.md` for icon artwork credit.

 ## Normalization intent: Peak dBFS vs LUFS (guidance)

 - Peak dBFS mode is intended for linguistic/acoustic analysis.
 It boosts quiet files so their highest peak reaches a chosen target (default −9 dBFS; typical −12 to −6 dBFS), without attenuating already‑loud files and without any limiter/compressor.
 This preserves amplitude relationships and headroom, making files suitable for tools like Praat.